-7.1.2 Transmission of the export demand shock
+7.1.2 Transmission of the Export Demand Shock

-After being initially hit by the foreign interest rate shock, the crisis unraveled yet another foreign shock.
+After being initially hit by a foreign interest rate shock, the Croatian economy was hit by yet another foreign shock.
 As the financial crisis caused recession abroad, export (demand) declined.
-A drop in exports by definition decreases domestic production which further decreases households income.
+A drop in exports by definition decreases domestic production, which further decreases household income.
 With less income, households must decrease their consumption.
-A decrease in households consumption (and exports) leads to lower demand for goods, which transmits into lower production, employment, wages, import of intermediaries and investments.
+A decrease in household consumption (and exports) leads to lower demand for goods, which transmits into lower production, employment, wages, import of intermediaries and investments.
 On the financial side, the model indicates that household credits and deposits also decrease due to the loss of income, while lower production leads to less borrowing by firms (both domestic and foreign).
 Lower aggregate demand reduces inflation pressures (prices decrease).

 The full impact of the financial crisis can be derived by combining the effects of both shocks.
 Interestingly, both shocks affect the main variables in the same direction, so their combined effect is potentially quite large.
-The expected impact of the crisis on Croatian economy, as suggested by the model, is a significant decline in real activity and consumption.
+The expected impact of the crisis on the Croatian economy, as suggested by the model, is a significant decline in real activity and consumption.
 Lower domestic demand reduces inflationary pressures and lowers imports.
 Finally, both shocks suggest significant drop in domestic credits and foreign borrowing.

-7.1.3 Simulation of the monetary policy response
+7.1.3 Simulation of the Monetary Policy Response

-As already discussed, there is a limited scope for countercyclical monetary policy in Croatia.
-As the main effort is put into preserving the exchange rate stability, the only channel through which monetary policy can act is the reduction of the regulatory cost.
+As already discussed, there is limited scope for countercyclical monetary policy in Croatia.
+As the main effort is put into preserving the exchange rate stability, the only channel through which monetary policy can act is reduction of the regulatory cost.

-Therefore, the policy response to the crisis is simulated as a reduction in the rate of reserve requirement, which reflects the recent CNB's behavior.
+Therefore, the policy response to the crisis is simulated as a reduction in the rate of reserve requirement, which reflects the recent CNB behavior.
 The model itself does not assume any active monetary policy response to the crisis, so we treat this rate reduction as an exogenous discretionary shock.
-The size in the reduction of the reserve requirement rate is calibrated to 10 percentage points, which approximately reflects the amount of released liquidity through the actual measures undertaken by the CNB in the aftermath of the crisis.36
+The size of the reduction of the reserve requirement rate is calibrated to 10 percentage points, which approximately reflects the amount of liquidity released through the actual measures undertaken by the CNB in the aftermath of the crisis.37

-The regulatory cost (reserve requirement) acts as a wedge between domestic and foreign interest rates.
-Thus, by lowering the reserve requirement, the central bank can in effect lower domestic interest rate.
+Regulatory cost (reserve requirement) acts as a wedge between domestic and foreign interest rates.
+Thus, by lowering the reserve requirement, the central bank can in effect lower domestic interest rates.
 Even more importantly, a decrease in the reserve requirement releases a significant amount of previously immobilized assets that can be used for financing domestic credits or reducing commercial banks' foreign liabilities.
-Since the model itself does not create enough domestic demand for the released reserves (decrease in domestic interest rates create only modest initial domestic credit demand), banks use the released funds to reduce their foreign borrowing.
+Since the model itself does not create enough domestic demand for the released reserves (the decrease in domestic interest rates creates only modest initial domestic credit demand), banks use the released funds to reduce their foreign borrowing.